|

 COVID RESTRICTIONS:

 You can see current Covid-19 restrictions/requirements for Zambia: ZambiaEntry_Covid.
 As of the regulations updated by early 2022, Zambia still requires US citizens to have a negative Covid PCR test done within 72 hr of boarding the flight to Zambia (similar since earlier this year).
 There is no mandatory quarantine requirement - you will be free to travel within the country after passing immigration/customs.
 Neighboring Zimbabwe and Botswana also have a negative PCR test requirement to enter (see ZimbabweEntry_Covid, BotswanaEntry_Covid).
 While Zambia had a spate of Covid cases in June 2021, it has been subsiding since then (at least through early 2022), to the point there are extremely low cases now each day (see Covid-Zambia - this situation can change in the future).
 If the rules for tourist entry change in a way that will make the trip too difficult to realize, we will postpone the trips until the following season.
-[Most airlines will allow you to postpone/change your ticket or give you a refund if rules for entry change; it’s still a good idea to have a travel insurance policy in place].
+[Most airlines will allow you to postpone/change your ticket or give you a refund if rules for entry change; its still a good idea to have a travel insurance policy in place].
 Note these regulations will almost certainly change in the future, so check the links for the current requirements.

 ZAMBIA INFO (time zone, currency, electronics):

-In Zambia, most people speak English and also one of their native languages (Tonga is the native language of the area we’re going; Bemba is common in another part of Zambia).
+In Zambia, most people speak English and also one of their native languages (Tonga is the native language of the area were going; Bemba is common in another part of Zambia).
 The time zone of Zambia is +2 hr to GMT, which is 6 hr ahead of EDT and 9 hr ahead of PDT.
 The local currency is the Zambian Kwacha (ZMW) which is trading ~17 ZMW/USD (Dec2021) and has been fluctuating between 13-23 ZMW/USD over the past 2 years.
 Many establishments take credit cards and will take USD, but some small vendors may only accept ZMW.
 It is best to have some USD and local kwacha currency - you can exchange USD at the airport (the typical or good exchange rate is given there) or banks, and also withdrawal kwacha at ATMs.
 The phone country code is +260 - you might consider getting a cell-phone SIM card when you arrive for communication purposes, but many US plans have good foreign country roaming service nowadays, and when you have wifi access, you can use an internet-based calling or communication means (Messenger, WhatsApp, WeChat).
 Electric voltage in Zambia is on the British system at 220-240V with their 3-prong plug.
 Electric devices designed only 110V (as in the US) will need a converter, though most devices these days have an auto-volt transformer built in that will adapt.
 For more information on this, see www.poer-plugs-sockets.com.

 Literature & prior descents: